Engineering & Applied Science (EAS)

 1 Course Unit

-EAS 5020 Renewable Energy and Its Impacts: Technology, Environment, Economics, Sustainability.
+EAS 5020 Renewable Energy and Its Impacts: Technology, Environment, Economics, Sustainability

 The objective is to introduce students to the major aspects of renewable energy, with its foundations in technology, association to economics, and impacts on ecology and society.
-This introduction is intended both for general education and awareness and for preparation for careers related to this field.
+This introduction is intended for both general education and awareness, and for preparation for careers related to this field.
 The course spans from basic principles to applications.
 A review of solar, wind, biomass, hydroelectric, geothermal energy, and prospects for future energy systems such as renewable power generation in space.

 Spring